Myelopathy: Diagnosis

-Diagnosis of myelopathy

 Myelopathy is primarily diagnosed by clinical exam findings.
 Because the term myelopathy describes a clinical syndrome that can be caused by many pathologies the differential diagnosis of myelopathy is extensive.
 In some cases the onset of myelopathy is rapid, in others, such as CSM, the course may be insidious with symptoms developing slowly over a period of months.
 As a consequence, the diagnosis of CSM is often delayed.
 As the disease is thought to be progressive, this may impact negatively on outcome.

-Diagnosis of etiology
+Etiology

 Once the clinical diagnosis myelopathy is established, the underlying cause must be investigated.
 Most commonly this involves medical imaging.
 The best way to visualize the spinal cord is magnetic resonance imaging (MRI).
 Apart from T1 and T2 MRI images, which are commonly used for routine diagnosis, more recently researchers are exploring quantitative MRI signals.
 Further imaging modalities used for evaluating myelopathy include plain X-rays for detecting arthritic changes of the bones, and Computer Tomography, which is often used for pre-operative planning of surgical interventions for cervical spondylotic myelopathy.
 Angiography is used to examine blood vessels in suspected cases of vascular myelopathy.

 The presence and severity of myelopathy can also be evaluated by means of transcranial magnetic stimulation (TMS), a neurophysiological method that allows the measurement of the time required for a neural impulse to cross the pyramidal tracts, starting from the cerebral cortex and ending at the anterior horn cells of the cervical, thoracic or lumbar spinal cord.
 This measurement is called Central Conduction Time (CCT).
 TMS can aid physicians to: